Heritage Hill State Historical Park

-Heritage Hill State Historical Park, is a 56-acre open-air museum located in Allouez, Wisconsin near Green Bay, Wisconsin, in the United States.
+Heritage Hill State Historical Park, is a 56-acre open-air museum located in Allouez, Wisconsin.
 A Wisconsin state park, the site is operated by a non-profit organization called the Heritage Hill Corporation in partnership with the Wisconsin Department of Natural Resources (DNR).
 The Heritage Hill Corporation operates, maintains and develops the park under terms of a lease with the DNR.

 The site contains 26 historical and reproduction structures, mostly endangered historic buildings moved from other locations plus a few modern reconstructions.
 The Park is divided into four main areas: The Fur Trade, representing the first contact and fur trade industry in Wisconsin; The Growing Community, representing Green Bay's beginnings as a burgeoning metropolis in the late 19th century; The Belgian Farmstead, a representation of immigrant farming communities in the early 20th century; and Fort Howard, a reconstruction of how Fort Howard would have stood on the west side of Green Bay in the mid-19th century.

-The Park is open year round with the majority of programming from May - September, including costumed guides, called "interpreters," in the historic and reproduction buildings.
+The park is open year-round with the majority of programming occurring May—September.
+The park is staffed by costumed guides called "interpreters".

 History

 Previously the property was used as a prison farm with orchards tended by prison labor.
 Construction of highway 172 across the Fox River cut off the farm from the prison and the land fell under the jurisdiction of the Wisconsin Department of Natural Resources.
 In 1972 the DNR Natural Resources Board approved the establishment of a historical park.
 In a meeting held at Cotton House on July 18, 1972, the name Heritage Hill State Historical Park was chosen for the new historic site.
-At the same time a proposed development plan and an opening date of May 1, 1977 was selected.
+At the same time a proposed development plan and an opening date of May 1, 1977, was selected.
 Over the next 20 years more than 25 buildings and 15 acres of land were added to the park.
 Preservation of the buildings and its artifacts and the interpretation of the history of Northeastern Wisconsin and its people remains a primary objective.